-Included in prepayments of the Group are upfront payments for contracts with on-trade retailers of RM7,163,089 (2020: RM18,807,063) of which RM1,448,063 (2020: RM3,619,591) are to be amortised over a period of more than 12 months but not exceeding 36 months.
+Included in prepayments of the Group are upfront payments for contracts with on-trade retailers of RM5,319,138 (2021: RM7,163,089) of which RM833,245 (2021: RM1,448,063) are to be amortised over a period of more than 12 months but not exceeding 36 months.
 The upfront payments are made to the on-trade retailers to carry out promotional activities over the period specified in the contract.
-The amount is amortised to profit or loss on based on actual volumes sold by the on-trade retailers as stipulated in the contract.
+The amount is amortised to profit or loss based on actual volumes sold by the on-trade retailers as stipulated in the contract.